myracheng/hthesis/projdesc.md

 # project description
 ## march 18

+- basically, i want to look specifically at the origins of these places. and then the argument that it leads into the present day is kind of more of a conclusion. like these partnerships have always existed.
+- incorporating bourne / nationalism / etc?
+- also possibly related to eugenics and the desire for control and stuff, like it originated from the same behavior workshop
+- structure:

 Partnerships between corporations and universities in conducting research and making progress are commonplace in the fields of artificial intelligence, machine learning, and data science, from research centers funded entirely by Big Tech to professors holding full-time industry positions.

 Corporate interests shape the directions of universities' artificial intelligence and machine learning research, challenging the research university's image as an ivory tower devoted to knowledge for knowledge's sake.